-1 Any definition in the Service and Fare Equity Policy is not intended to replace the definitions for similar terms in the Chicago Transit Board-adopted Service Standards.
+Any definition in the Service and Fare Equity Policy is not intended to replace the definitions for similar terms in the Chicago Transit Board-adopted Service Standards.

-2 For the purposes of implementation of this policy, ridership will be estimated in accordance with FTA guidelines.
-3 Disparate impact refers to a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the recipient's policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives but
+&lt;sup>2 For the purposes of implementation of this policy, ridership will be estimated in accordance with FTA guidelines.

+&lt;sup>3 Disparate impact refers to a facially neutral policy or practice that disproportionately affects members of a group identified by race, color, or national origin, where the recipient's policy or practice lacks a substantial legitimate justification and where there exists one or more alternatives that would serve the same legitimate objectives but with less disproportionate effect on the basis of race, color, or national origin.

-4 Disproportionate burden refers to a neutral policy or practice that disproportionately affects low-income populations more than non-low-income populations.
+&lt;sup>4 Disproportionate burden refers to a neutral policy or practice that disproportionately affects low-income populations more than non-low-income populations.
 A finding of disproportionate burden requires the recipient to evaluate alternatives and mitigate burdens where practicable.